 Crotty is also an Adjunct Communication Instructor at at the University of Dayton and is currently pursuing a Doctor of Professional Studies in Instructional Design Leadership at Franklin University.

 Crotty’s subjects as a photographer are varied.
 Along with shooting nature and landscape prints, and his work for corporate clients, he also provides portrait photography high school seniors and families as well as real estate, product and architectural images.
 On assignment, he has been published in USA Today, Smithsonian, National Wildlife, Nature's Best and Ohio Magazine among other media outlets.

 In 2009 Crotty earned his Certified Professional Photographer designation through the Professional Photographers of America.

 “Nature photography is a refuge.
 It’s my sanctuary.”
 Crotty added.
 “Through the prints that I publish, showcase and sell; and from the workshops and instruction I provide, I want to illustrate the deeper meaning of photography as an art and as a purpose.”

-For more information about Crotty’s workshops, images and services, visit www.jimcrotty.com, email him at [email protected] or call 937-477-9324.
+For more information about Crotty’s workshops, images and services email him at [email protected] or call 937-477-9324.